zstrangeway/portfolio/README.md

   - Work History Section
   - Education Section?

-- Add Contact form lambda
-  - Refactor to monorepo with lerna
 - Make contact form post to API

 - House Keeping
   - Enable GZip/Brotli compression on CloudFront
-  - Create AWS infrastructure
-    - CI/CD
+  - Create CI/CD Pipeline
-    - SES
-    - Lambda
-    - API Gateway
+  - Set FROM and TO emails by parameter in SAM template